Remember That Night

 Remember That Night is a live concert recording of Pink Floyd guitarist David Gilmour's solo concerts at the Royal Albert Hall on 29, 30 & 31 May 2006 as part of his On an Island Tour.
 The title is taken from a line in the song "On an Island".
 It has been released on both DVD and Blu-ray formats.
 The DVD version came out 17 September 2007 in the UK, Europe and Australia, and on 18 September 2007 in the US and Canada.
 The Blu-ray version was released on 20 November 2007.

-The DVD has subtitles for spoken portions of the DVD in Dutch, English, French, German, Italian, Polish, Portuguese and Spanish.
+These were David Bowie's final performances in the UK before his death in 2016.

 Track listing

 Disc 1

 The main concert at the Royal Albert Hall.
-These are the songs: